Several components make up a music course. The following is a list of course requirements:

 Performances are like term projects in a music program; therefore, attendance is mandatory.
 There will be several performances that you will be required to attend as a member of a Point Grey performing group.
 These performances are listed on the attached calendar and will not be added to or altered without group consensus.
 An unexcused absence from a performance will cost you all 20 marks and your future participation in the music department will be in question.

 An unexcused absence from a rehearsal will result in a loss of 4 marks.
 If you are late, it will cost you 2 marks.
-If your total for term approaches zero, you, your parents, and Mr. Taylor will have to discuss your future participation in the music program.
+If your total for term approaches zero, you, your parents, and Mr. Fleming will have to discuss your future participation in the music program.

 6. Class Participation: 10%